openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 The addon itself is inteded for Linux and integrates the Firefox download notifications
       into the [KDE](http://www.kde.org) Plasma notifications.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/games.png)Games Cornerâ–²â–¼

 The Section provides the Game of the Week, and Updates in the Game Repository

+â€œ

-      [Nelson Marques: Unknown Horizons 2011.2 “ available for openSUSE (all supported) and Fedora 14/15](http://www.marques.so/2011/07/unknown-horizons-2011-2-available-for-opensuse-all-supported-and-fedora-1415/)
+      [Nelson Marques: Unknown Horizons 2011.2 â€“ available for openSUSE (all supported) and Fedora 14/15](http://www.marques.so/2011/07/unknown-horizons-2011-2-available-for-opensuse-all-supported-and-fedora-1415/)